Επεξεργασία

 | union groupAssignments

-Example 2: Build Basic Auditor Report with Entra data showing who had access to an app between these two dates
+Example: Build a basic auditor report with Microsoft Entra data that shows who had access to an app between two dates

-This report provides a view of who had what access to the target app between two dates and can be used for security audits, compliance verification, and understanding access patterns within the organization.
+This report provides a view of who had what access to the target app between two dates.
+You can use it for security audits, compliance verification, and understanding access patterns within the organization.

 // Set the date range and service principal ID for the query